Get advice from our information and advocacy service

 The new Education, Health and Care Plans (EHC Plans or EHCPs) aim for a better understanding of all aspects of a child or young person’s condition.
 This is so that children and young people in full-time education up to the age of 25 have a better quality of support.

 EHCPs aim to improve upon the older Special Educational Needs (SEN) statementing system in several ways.
-Read more about the changes and what is involved.

 To request an assessment for an EHCP, contact the SEN team at your local council.

 Other types of support

 Children with less complex needs who do not require an EHCP can also get support in school.

 You will need to discuss this type of special educational needs support with the school’s Special Educational Needs Co-ordinator.
 It may include support such as:

 - creating a special learning programme for your child

 - giving extra help using a teacher or a learning support assistant